 Even though you can easily get around New Zealand by bus, train, or car, the most popular way to traverse its two islands is definitely by campervan.
 You can climb volcanoes, swim in the Pacific Ocean, admire mountains, see flightless birds, and even visit a Hobbit village.
 And traveling by campervan means saving money on accommodation without having to pitch a tent every night.

-Elliot and I will actually be doing a campervan journey around New Zealand next year for our honeymoon!
+My husband and I actually did a campervan trip around New Zealand for our honeymoon!

 Itching for a far more epic road trip?
 How does 30,000 miles sound?
 Because that's the rough length of the Pan-American Highway, which runs from Alaska through the Americas all the way down to Chile/Argentina.
 It's the world's longest “motorable road” according to the Guinness Book of World Records, though you can't drive through one section between Central and South America – you have to take to a boat to cross the Darien Gap.